agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 # Welcome to the Women Who Code Days of Code Challenge 2024

+This initiative is fueled by my steadfast commitment to enhancing our coding journey—making it more accessible, enjoyable, and impactful for our community.
+Recognizing the diverse needs and aspirations of participants, this tracker stands as a versatile companion, fostering a more organized and uplifting space while providing guidance throughout the challenge.

+I invite your valuable input to continually enhance this experience.
+If there's something I missed or features you'd like to see, please let me know!

+I'd be delighted to endorse your skills and connect on [LinkedIn](https://www.linkedin.com/in/anjcalleja/)

+Let's embark on this coding journey together, conquering goals and making 2024 a year of incredible achievements! 💻✨

+P.S.
+A heartfelt shoutout to the powerhouse women behind WWCode—thank you for your impactful contributions to the community!

 ## 🚀 Start Here
 - [ ]  Register for the event on [Hopin](https://hopin.com/events/wwcode-days-of-code/registration)
 - [ ]  Save the sessions dates to your calendar.
 Find the schedule [here](https://hopin.com/events/wwcode-days-of-code/registration).